Wine Education

 Thu 2 May 2024

-Like it, love it or sitting firmly on the passionfruit-scented fence, Sauvignon Blanc has captured palates around the world.
 The wine’s diversity and flagrant self-expression could be likened to a healthy and happy society, and is best enjoyed in the sun kicking back with mates.

-But Sav Blanc needn’t remain a mystery.
+But Sauvignon Blanc needn’t remain a mystery.
 We’ve rounded up 10 fun facts as vibrant and expressive as the grape varietal itself.
 So whether you're impressing a sommelier at a fine-dining restaurant or popping the cork on a new varietal of trivia knowledge, rest easy in the fact that you’ve just upped your wine game.

-Sauvignon Blanc originated in Bordeaux and the Loire Valley in France
+1. Sauvignon Blanc originated in Bordeaux and the Loire Valley in France

 These two French wine regions lay claim to the now universally-famous wine Sauvignon Blanc.
 The name likely derives from the French words sauvage, meaning wild, and blanc, meaning white.

-When it comes to flavour, vintage matters
+2. When it comes to flavour, vintage matters

 Sauvignon Blanc is renowned for its aromatic fruit flavours and crisp acidity.
 But not all vintages were created equal.
 A cooler vintage will highlight green grass and asparagus characters in the wine, while a warmer vintage coaxes out those distinctive tropical fruit and passionfruit notes.